RumChata Recipes, Cocktails, and Why I Love This Beverage

 - Depending on how strong you like your drink you can mix 1:1 ratio, or two parts root beer to one part RumChata.
-I prefer the one third ratio, as I can drink several in one evening without feeling as though I've had too much to drink
+I prefer the one-third ratio, as I can drink several in one evening without feeling as though I've had too much to drink

-Remember Rumchata contains cream and some soda pop has a high acidic content.
+Remember: Rumchata contains cream and some soda pop has a high acidic content.

 Exotic Hot Chocolate

-My son gifted me a gift set at Christmas, and it came with a thermal ceramic mug, which is perfect for my tantalizing hot chocolate drink.
+My son gifted me with a gift set at Christmas, and it came with a thermal ceramic mug, which is perfect for my tantalizing hot chocolate drink.
 I also had gingerbread marshmallows, and as they melted, it added a little bit of ginger flavor to my drink.
 Heaven in a cup.
 It's a wonderful winter drink to warm up your insides, and it's become my favorite winter drink.
 Even more than hot chocolate and Buttershots, that's why the Buttershots is still in the cabinet.

 - Hot chocolate